Do I Need a Solicitor to Remortgage?

 Your solicitor will take between 4 - 8 weeks to complete your remortgage if there are no complications along the way.

-Yes, you do need a valuation with a remortgage, but it differs slightly depending on if you stay with your current lender or if you change to a new remortgage provider.
-Read our comprehensive Guide to Valuations.
+Yes, you do need a valuation with a remortgage, but it differs slightly depending on whether you stay with your current lender or switch to a new remortgage provider.
+Read our comprehensive Guide to Valuations for more details.

-If you stay with the same lender, they may use an automated valuation model (AVM) to determine the value of your house, which can be quite quick.
-This model needs a good amount of recent sales data for houses in your area, which will determine whether it’s used or not.
+If you stay with the same lender, they may use an AVM (Automated Valuation Model) to determine the value of your house, which can be quite quick.
+This model requires a good amount of recent sales data for houses in your area, which will determine whether it’s used or not.

-The reason why you need a valuation for your remortgage is because the company lending you the money needs to understand the risk (amount you want to borrow) in comparison to the value of the house.
-As you would expect, low risk would be a small amount of money borrowed against a house that’s worth four times that amount.
-High risk would be the opposite.
+The reason you need a valuation for your remortgage is because the company lending you the money needs to understand the risk (amount you want to borrow) in comparison to the value of the house.
+As you would expect, low risk would involve borrowing a small amount against a house worth 4 times that amount.
+High risk would be the opposite: borrowing a large amount against a house that’s not worth much more than the mortgage.

 Your level of risk determines whether you can apply for certain remortgage products.
-You can see this by looking for "minimum loan-to-value (LTV)".
+You can see this by looking for minimum LTV (loan to value).

 Here’s an example: